ninotreve/XGMRES.jl/docs/src/xgmres.md

 The [`xgmres`](@ref) solver, combined with a given preconditioner, can make use of up to six different floating point arithmetics.
-For the sake of readability, we use the following set of notations to identify easily the arithmetics at which the variables are stored and the operations are performed.
+For the sake of readability, we use the following set of consistent notations to identify easily the precision at which a given variable is stored and an operation is performed.
 These notations are consistent accross this documentation and the source code.
-You can find below a table listing the operations performed in independent floating point arithmetics, the name we give to the associated floating point datatype, and the subscript use for the variables.
+You can find below a table listing the different operations, their associated floating point datatype, and the subscript used for this floating point datatype.

 | Operations | Floating point datatype | Subscript |
 |:----------------|:-------|:------|